hashgraph/hedera-improvement-proposal/HIP/hip-10.md

 The "version" field is a [semvar](https://semver.org/) version of the metadata JSON format.
 If omitted then the version MUST be interpreted as "0.0.1".

 If the "decimals" field is supplied in the token metadata, then it MUST match that specified for the token on HTS.

+The suggested aspect ratio for the image was chosen to include common sizes for NFT images, and trading cards.

 ### Localization